hamza-rashid/ai-examiner/README.md

 - **Registered users**: 10 free credits per month
 - More credits coming soon!

-## Contributing 🤝

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/AmazingFeature`)
-3. Commit your changes (`git commit -m 'Add some AmazingFeature'`)
-4. Push to the branch (`git push origin feature/AmazingFeature`)
-5. Open a Pull Request

 ## License 📄

 This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.